 Andorra is a quaint micro-nation nestled into the Pyrenees mountains between France and Spain, with a population of just under 80,000, but somehow still manages to get almost 10 million visitors per year.

 On June 1, Andorra reopened to neighboring France and Spain.
 Now, the government of Andorra has started to relax entry, especially from neighboring EU nations.
-As of August 3rd, Andorra has only seen 937 total cases, with 64 of them active.

 Countries Allowed To Travel To Andorra